6 Important Korean Proverbs to Know for Daily Life

 They found it necessary to decorate the outward appearance of everything around them, that’s why the traditional architecture, clothing and even tiny decorations charm us with their beauty.

-The logic behind this is that if someone tried hard to make the end product visually pleasing, it means they put a lot of effort in it, so the quality will be good too.
+The logic behind this is that if someone tries hard to make the end product visually pleasing, it means they put a lot of effort into it, so the quality will be good too.

 That’s why, if you’re putting on a presentation for your job or your studies, this proverb would advise you to put a lot of effort into making it look good on the outside.